 Her expertise on essay writing was featured in AdmitSee's ebook "99 Successful Admission Essay Excerpts."
 Sonia has also served on the Illinois Math and Science Academy Admissions committee, evaluated IMSA student research projects, and was invited to be a judge at the Intel International Science and Engineering Fair (ISEF).

 In addition to personal college coaching with high school students, she conducts workshops at high schools, middle schools, gifted parent associations, nonprofit organizations, and corporations.
 Sonia spends many hours a week analyzing college applications, admissions decisions, and trends in higher education.

-She brings a unique holistic approach in her work with high schools students, helping them learn about themselves and their life's journey during the college application process.
-She teaches her students mindfulness and helps them awaken to their own genius and create a meaningful life in which they live up to their fullest potential.
+She brings a unique holistic approach in her work with high schools students, using Dr. Howard Gardner's theory of multiple intelligences.
+She helps her students awaken to their own genius and create a meaningful life in which they live up to their fullest potential.